Please forward to appropriate web sites, e-lists and facebook pages.

 The pipeline study fair.org talks about can do the same thing.
 They can test leaks along many pipelines and not release the data for the leakiest pipelines.
 Hopefully, they see the leaks as a loss of revenue, but often they see the repairs of leaks as greater lost revenue.
 Leaks of a "natural gas" pipeline put methane into the atmosphere.
 Methane is a worse greenhouse gas than the more famous carbon dioxide (CO2); famous because there is more carbon dioxide in the air than methane.
 Greenhouse gases are called that because in the atmosphere, they act like the roof of a greenhouse and thus, they cause the global warming aspect of climate chaos.

 Different studies show different degrees of how much worse methane is than CO2.
-It's anywhere from 20 to 100 times worse.
+It's anywhere from 20 to 120 times worse, depending on how long it is in the atmosphere.
 Burning methane creates carbon dioxide.
 If a pipe leaks at 5%, which is usually what pipeline companies admit to, but they often admit to 9%, then the greenhouse gas effect of the methane is as bad as all the gas that is burnt, even using the lowest 20 times number.
 5% is 5 parts of 100, which is one twentieth.
 So 20 times worse of something that is 1/20th as much in quantity comes to the same thing.
-If it's 100 times worse of a 9% leakage, then the methane that leaks from a pipeline is almost ten times worse than what is burnt.
+If it's 120 times worse of a 9% leakage, then the methane that leaks from a pipeline is more than ten times worse than what is burnt.
 I should add that burning is not a perfect process and there is some methane leakage when it's burnt.
 Just as when gasoline is burnt in a car, you can still smell gasoline under the hood and it's not all converted to CO2, some of it also becomes carbon monoxide.

 It's important to realize what goes on behind the scenes when numbers are thrown around.